 An EY survey found that the biggest obstacle for African organizations moving to the cloud was regulation with 58% of the companies surveyed stating that unclear or non-existent regulations were their main obstacle.
-Data security and an inadequately robust network infrastructure were also top reasons for not moving to the cloud.
-However, South Africa businesses are also increasing their cloud spending seeing the benefits of business flexibility and scalability.
+Data security and inadequately robust network infrastructure were also top reasons for not moving to the cloud.
+However, South African businesses are also increasing their cloud spending seeing the benefits of business flexibility and scalability.

 The African continent currently only accounts for 1% of the global public cloud market with a cloud penetration rate of 15%.
 However, the market has doubled in the past three years as more companies move to the cloud.
-AWS opened its physical cloud data centers in South Africa in 2019, followed by Microsoft Azure in 2020.
+AWS opened its physical cloud data centres in South Africa in 2019, followed by Microsoft Azure in 2020.

 In 2021, Google announced a $1 billion investment into Africa, including Equiano, a sub-sea cable that aims to bolster Africa’s infrastructure providing approximately 20 times more network capacity than the last cable built to serve Africa.
 It is thought these investments along with those from the other key players will stimulate the ecosystem and drive cloud adoption.

 Other network infrastructure has also improved in the past few years but particularly since the pandemic started and a surge of remote workers needed fast, reliable internet.
 Fiber Network Operators and Internet Service Providers have been working on improving the infrastructure.
-The pandemic also acted as a catalyst for cloud adoption due to the increased need to extend enterprise applications to remote workers and transforming the associated business processes because of COVID restrictions and work from home initiatives.
+The pandemic also acted as a catalyst for cloud adoption due to the increased need to extend enterprise applications to remote workers and transform the associated business processes because of COVID restrictions and work from home initiatives.

 Although cloud adoption continues to increase, some organizations are still struggling.
 Cloud repatriation can happen for a variety of reasons and can be a difficult decision to make.
-Apart from the initial cost and time to move workloads to the cloud in the first place, it can be equally disruptive moving them back to on-premises.
+Apart from the initial cost and time to move workloads to the cloud in the first place, it can be equally disruptive to moving them back to on-premises.
 Exact figures on what portion of organizations choose cloud repatriation vary widely and it can be difficult to get a clear picture of the state of it.
-Although South Africa has been found to be slow in adopting new infrastructures and technologies, its cloud adoption is increasing and it is hoped that as big cloud players continue to build-out their services in South Africa, the ecosystem will continue to grow adding further support and helping to reduce cloud repatriation.
+Although South Africa has been found to be slow in adopting new infrastructures and technologies, its cloud adoption is increasing and it is hoped that as big cloud players continue to build out their services in South Africa, the ecosystem will continue to grow adding further support and helping to reduce cloud repatriation.